yapishu/netsub/content/posts/accepting-point/index.md

 Congrats on making it to the end!
 You now have an urbit and the keys to boot and manage it.
 You're ready.

 Instead of writing the installation instructions out, I advise you to proceed to the [official](https://urbit.org/using/install/#boot-your-planet) instructions provided by Tlon.

----

-*This post is also available on Urbit, where you can post comments.
-Join [~matwet/networked-subject](web+urbitgraph://group/~matwet/networked-subject/) and open the Networked Subject notebook.*